 Apple Book Recommendations

-To extend learning you can read some of these books with your children both before and after you go to an apple orchard.
-Click on the (affiliate link) images below to learn more about each book.
+To extend children’s learning even further, you can read some beautiful books about apples with your children before and after you go to the apple orchard.
+For more of our fall favorites, check out Autumn Stories Children LOVE!